Opening Up About Overtraining: Exploring the Impacts of Excessive Exercise

 Sleep, Don’t Overtrain, Repeat

 Sleep deprivation, like overexercising, can have enormous physical and psychological impacts.
+“If you love exercising, then you should also learn to love rest days and sleep so you can continue training without needing to take time off,” says Dr. Bhavik Sheth, Physical Therapist.
 Without a good night’s rest, you may end up experiencing similar effects to those who did overtrain: stress, accidents, and memory issues.
 This means that avoiding overtraining is only half the battle; it’s also important to finish your day with much-needed sleep to be your best, most athletic self.

 “The effects of pushing your body too hard are eerily similar to the effects of not giving your body enough rest.
 Listen to warning signs like fatigue and soreness that your body sends to communicate when it’s time to get some sleep or maybe put down the barbells,” said James Nguyen, a sleep expert at Zoma.